 Let’s Stop Perpetuating the Myth that Teachers Hate High Standards

 Opponents often claim that high, comparable standards rigidly dictate to educators what to teach and how to teach it.
-That point of view makes it easier to assume that teachers themselves roundly oppose the high, consistent expectations.
+That point of view makes it easier to assume that teachers themselves roundly oppose high, consistent standards.
 But that couldn’t be farther from the truth: teacher support for keeping the bar high for students remains strong.

 Many teachers advocate for better standards; with clear learning goals and full autonomy over their classrooms, they have more ability to tailor lessons to student needs and to be creative and develop engaging lesson plans, like creating viral videos, using pop culture, or simply approaching learning with a spirit of play.

-Jemelleh Coes, a former Georgia Teacher of the Year, believes that “teachers are not better off being told exactly what to teach.”
+Jemelleh Coes, 2014 Georgia Teacher of the Year, believes that “teachers are not better off being told exactly what to teach.”
 That’s why she strongly supports the standards her state built on the Common Core framework.
 They are both “specific and flexible” and they allow teachers “the autonomy to assess what students already know, and then build on their skills and knowledge.”

-Responding to several misconceptions that have permeated the national dialogue, Coes adds that comparable expectations encourage “foundational learning” with a steady progression from kindergarten through high school.
+Responding to several misconceptions that have permeated the national dialogue, Coes adds that comparable standards encourage “foundational learning” with a steady progression from kindergarten through high school.
 “In that way, the standards actually serve as one of many tools educators can use to close gaps in achievement.”

 Ariel Maloney, an English teacher in Massachusetts, says states’ dedication to raising standards is a way to help bridge political and social divides, because like educators, parents strongly support academic expectations that prepare their children for college and careers.